 Before heading straight to the peak entrance I went to a nearby restaurant for a traditional Korean meal.
 It was the best mackerel fish I've ever tried, it's soft, fragrant, and flavorful.
 It was served with rice, delicious soup, and different kinds of side dishes.
 I've always loved Korean food and I respected it, even more, when I got to try the authentic taste.
 Time and effort are much needed to create the meal.
 I salute the people's patience and dedication in maintaining the taste of Korean food.

 Going down was a breeze, the wind came through and the clouds shaded the way.
 I walked around the coast just on the other side of the peak, caught a glimpse of the Ajumma divers, and made my way back to the bus stop.
-Ajumma Divers also called the Mermaids of Jeju, are old female ladies aged 60-70 years old dress in simple black suits to fight the cold water and holds their breath underwater to catch seafood using netted nylon baskets.
+Ajumma Divers also called the Mermaids of Jeju, are old female ladies aged 60-70 years old who dress in simple black suits to fight the cold water and hold their breath underwater to catch seafood using netted nylon baskets.

 Seongsan Ilchulbong Peak back to Jeju Bus Terminal